Dumebii/Articles/clixg9f05000109l2gso5b2sg.md

 This was a long and interesting read!!
 We have been introduced to a lot of new concepts and ideas.
 I don't expect that you will understand this all at once, but going over the class twice or more, and following up with other classes will definitely put you on the right track.

-That's all for today's (long) class. 🥳🥳 I'll see you all next week as we continue with our advanced javascript class.
+That's all for today's (long) class. 🥳🥳 I'll see you all next week as we continue with our advanced Javascript class.

 ## References